SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

 ### Switch the D-pad mode of the Gpi case (if you desire, you don't need to change it, this is just informational):

 The Gpi has a hidden option to change the D-PAD mode.
 To switch to direct input mode, press SELECT+DPAD LEFT for 5 seconds.
 You will know it worked when the LED flashes.
 If you need to revert back to facotry D-pad mode: To switch to hat mode (factory) press SELECT+DPAD UP for 5 seconds.
 It does not matter which mode your d-pad is in for these mappings, they now work with both modes!

+If your Gpi is a newer model, the select button was changed to the start button, so select+DPAD LEFT becomes start+DPAD LEFT.

 ## Future updates